Jaa2105/tamagotchy-y-array/README.md

 java tamagochi.Main

 ## 🎮 How to Play
-1.Enter your Pokémon's name when prompted.
+1. Enter your Pokémon's name when prompted.

-2.Select an action from the menu by entering the corresponding number.
+2. Select an action from the menu by entering the corresponding number.

-3.Manage your Pokémon's energy, happiness, and health.
+3. Manage your Pokémon's energy, happiness, and health.

-4.The game ends if you choose to exit or if your Pokémon's health reaches zero.
+4. The game ends if you choose to exit or if your Pokémon's health reaches zero.

 ## 📌 Future Improvements
 - Implement Experience Points (XP) and evolution systems.